survivejs/webpack-book/manuscript/02_compared.md

 Dealing with JavaScript modules has always been a bit of a problem.
 The language itself didn't have the concept of modules till ES6.
 Ergo, we have been stuck in the '90s when it comes to browser environments.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

 [Browserify](http://browserify.org/) is one solution to the module problem.
 It provides a way to bundle CommonJS modules together.
-You can hook it up with Gulp.
-There are smaller transformation tools that allow you to move beyond the basic usage.
+You can hook it up with Gulp and you can find smaller transformation tools that allow you to move beyond the basic usage.
 For example, [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development.
 This will save some effort and no doubt is a good solution up to a point.

 The Browserify ecosystem is composed of a lot of small modules.
 In this way, Browserify adheres to the Unix philosophy.
 Browserify is a little easier to adopt than webpack, and is, in fact, a good alternative to it.